Fractional diffusion without disorder in two dimensions: Height models and logarithmic potential

 Besides the CTRW, one can also use the height model to obtain a coarse-grained and fully analytical description of the asymptotic subdiffusion.
 Further, the height description elucidates the role of the ground-state correlations in the dynamics.

 The height model describes the residual entropy of a class of frustrated models in terms of a rough surface (see \cite{chalkernotes} for a very clear exposition).
 The height field lives on the dual lattice, which in our case is defined by the centres of the square plaquettes.
-The height difference between adjacent plaquettes is determined by the direction of the arrow on the link joining them for the ice model, or the presence/absence of a dimer for the dimer model.
+The height difference between adjacent plaquettes is determined by the direction of the arrow on the link shared by them for the ice model, or the presence/absence of a dimer on the shared link for the dimer model.
 The prescription for the height differences are chosen such that the net height difference for any contractible closed loop on the dual lattice vanishes.

 Such a microscopic map identifying ice/dimer with a unique height configuration encodes the hardcore constraint of the ice/dimer model.
 This microscopic height field is then amenable to coarse graining into $h(r)$, to describe the long-wavelength physics.
 This results in Eq. \ref{heighteq}, a simple Gaussian field theory.
 Other terms are irrelevant (in an RG sense) in the rough phases of such height models which capture the residual entropy of dimer and ice models in the regime we are interested in.